WebAhead/master-reference/curriculum-planning/minutes/2017(1)-curriculum-meeting.md

 ---

 ## Redistribute content of week 8
 [#263](https://github.com/foundersandcoders/master-reference/issues/263)

+**Record Keeper:** @eliascodes

 **Status:** Passed

 **Minutes:**

-Owen can help with developing authentication workshops.
+Eoin can help with developing authentication workshops.

 Ronan would also support a vanilla Node authentication workshop.

 Setting up a cookie in vanilla Node would make students have a better understanding of how it all works; hapi-auth-cookie makes everything seem too abstract

 Week 5: server side validation
 Week 6: stays the same
 Week 7: authentication
 Week 8: server side frame framework and templating

 **Action point(s):**

-+ Authentication week resources to be developed by FAC10 (with the support of alumni)
++ Authentication week resources to be developed by alumni (with the support of FAC10)
 + Server side validation workshop for week 5 to be developed by FAC10.

 ---

 ## React
 [#259](https://github.com/foundersandcoders/master-reference/issues/259)

+**Record Keeper:** @smarthutza

 **Status:** Not taken to vote